 - Security: A secure mPOS is PCI compliant and lets you take all the encrypted payments like NFC payments and chip cards.

-Affordable: It is very important for the mobile POS to be affordable, so make sure what you are spending on.
-Apart from the hardware cost and the credit card transaction fee, there could be other fees, which you must be aware of.
+- Affordability: It is very important for the mobile POS to be affordable, so make sure what you are spending.
+Apart from the hardware cost and the credit card transaction fee, there could be other fees which you must be aware of.

 **Related Read: All About EMV Chip Card**